perey2002/cv/README.md

 *29 Boulevard Grande Duchesse Charlotte, L-1331 Luxembourg, LUXEMBOURG*
 **Email**: [hr@c4c.lu](mailto:hr@c4c.lu) | **CIF**: LU-31485966 | **RCS**: B237088 | **Fiscal No**: 20192450617

-Check 4 Cyber Sarl-S is a cybersecurity consultancy that specializes in building, organizing, and customizing expert teams tailored to clients' needs by location, budget, and industry.
-We provide cybersecurity resources across all sectors, offering flexible solutions for project delivery within client timelines and cost constraints.
+Check 4 Cyber Sarl-S is a boutique cybersecurity consultancy founded and managed by myself, providing tailored cybersecurity services.
+While I lead all operations personally, the company remains flexible and open to potential future growth by incorporating additional qualified personnel as the business expands.

-- **Cybersecurity Advice**: Tailoring teams to address clients’ specific challenges, from project design to implementation, adapting to different environments and industry standards.
+- **Cybersecurity Consulting**: Offering personalized advice and solutions to address specific cybersecurity challenges for clients, from project design to implementation, all managed directly by me.
-- **Resources by Industry**: Providing specialized cybersecurity personnel to meet the specific needs of various industries.
+- **Services for Small to Medium Enterprises**: Focused on delivering affordable and scalable cybersecurity services, such as web application security, cloud migrations, and compliance audits, with a commitment to quality and efficiency.
-- **Resources by Volume and Cost**: Sourcing and forming cohesive teams ready to meet project deadlines while offering competitive pricing based on market standards.
+- **Flexible Growth Potential**: Although the company currently operates with a small team, I am open to expanding the services and hiring additional cybersecurity professionals in the future, depending on business needs.

 ### August 2012 – Present | **CTO / Consultant**